Updated: 18 August 2021

 Applications are considered by several panels, all including student representation.
 The panels will robustly assess hardship, using tools we already have to assess applications for existing hardship funds, and for our needs-based scholarships.

 When applying, students are required to identify sources of income.
-If they have received an Otago scholarship in 2020, the application form shows this information and the end date for the scholarship/s, including any research grants and departmental awards.
+If they have received an Otago scholarship, the application form shows this information and the end date for the scholarship/s, including any research grants and departmental awards.
 As part of application, students must describe their circumstances and how COVID‑19 has affected their research.
 They are also required to provide a referee for the assessment panel to contact to confirm circumstances.
 For postgraduate research students this defaults to the primary supervisor, although can be edited to another individual.

 If students are currently experiencing severe hardship and urgently need financial assistance, they should contact Otago University Students’ Association (OUSA) Student Support (https://ousasupporthub.org.nz/how-can-we-help/money/; email@example.com), as they may be able to provide some support.